korginc/logue-sdk/platform/minilogue-xd/README.md

 Your main implementation file should include `userrevfx.h` and implement the following functions.

-* `void REVFX_INIT(uint32_t platform, uint32_t api)`: Called on instantiation of the effect.
+- `void REVFX_INIT(uint32_t platform, uint32_t api)`: Called on instantiation of the effect.
 Use this callback to perform any required initializations.
-See `inc/userprg.h` for possible values of platform and api.
+See `logue/userprg.h` for possible values of platform and api.

-* `void REVFX_PROCESS(float *xn, uint32_t frames)`: This is where you should process the input samples.
-This function is called every time a buffer of *frames* samples is required (1 sample per frame).
-In this case *xn* is both the input and output buffer.
+- `void REVFX_PROCESS(float *xn, uint32_t frames)`: This is where you should process the input samples.
+This function is called every time a buffer of _frames_ samples is required (1 sample per frame).
+In this case _xn_ is both the input and output buffer.
 Your results should be written in place mixed with the appropriate amount of dry and wet signal (e.g.: set via the shift-depth parameter).

   _Note: Buffer lengths up to 64 frames should be supported.
 However you can perform multiple passes on smaller buffers if you prefer.
 (Optimize for powers of two: 16, 32, 64)_

-* `void REVFX_PARAM(uint8_t index, uint32_t value)`: Called whenever the user changes a parameter value.
+- `void REVFX_PARAM(uint8_t index, uint32_t value)`: Called whenever the user changes a parameter value.

 For more details see the [Reverb Effect Instance API reference](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__revfx__inst.html).
 Also see the [Effects Runtime API](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__fx__api.html), [Arithmetic Utilities](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__utils.html) and [Common DSP Utilities](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/namespacedsp.html) for useful primitives.